scalameta/scalafmt/docs/configuration.md

 This flag tries to avoid a newline if the line would overflow only because of trailing single-line comment (one which starts with `//`).
+Also, since v3.3.1, this includes a trailing `/* ... */` without embedded breaks.

 ```scala mdoc:scalafmt
 maxColumn = 40